johngeorgewright/stream/docs/index.md

 # `@johngw/stream`

-A selection of web stream extensions to provide reactive style programming capabilities.
+A selection of WHATWG stream extensions to provide reactive style programming capabilities.